Today’s Wonder of the Day was inspired by laura. laura Wonders, “Who made Playdough?” Thanks for WONDERing with us, laura!

 Teachers found a way to use the wallpaper cleaner at school.
 They realized it was great for making art and craft projects.
 In fact, it worked as a modeling compound much like clay.
 Students could shape the soft material with their hands.
 Then, they could turn it into something else or let it dry!

-It wasn’t until after World War II that Noah McVicker’s nephew, Joseph McVicker, joined the company and learned that their wallpaper cleaner was being used for arts and crafts in schools.
-Joseph thought it would be a good idea to give the product a new name — Play-Doh® — and market it to schools, teachers and department stores.
+Years later, Noah McVicker’s nephew, Joseph McVicker, joined the company.
+He’s the one who learned that teachers were using the wallpaper cleaner for arts and crafts.
+Joseph suggested giving the product a new name — Play-Doh®.
+Then, he marketed it to schools and department stores.

-The new product was an immediate success.
+The new product was a huge success.
 In 1956, the McVickers started the Rainbow Crafts Company to make and sell Play-Doh®.
-Macy’s in New York and Marshall Field’s in Chicago began selling the product.
-The new company also began to advertise the product on popular children’s television shows, such as Captain Kangaroo.
-Within one year, its sales had already reached almost $3 million!
+The new company also started advertising the product on popular children’s television shows, such as Captain Kangaroo.
+Within a year, its sales had reached almost $3 million!

-Today, Play-Doh® is owned by a company named Hasbro that continues to make and sell the product through its Playskool line.
-In 2003, the Toy Industry Association added Play-Doh® to its “Century of Toys List,” which contains the 100 most memorable and creative toys of the last 100 years.
+Today, Play-Doh® is owned by a company named Hasbro.
+It makes and sells the product through its Playskool line.
+In 2003, the Toy Industry Association added Play-Doh® to its “Century of Toys List.”
+This contains the 100 most memorable and creative toys of the last 100 years.

-Play-Doh® comes in a variety of bright and bold colors.
-There are also a series of related products and toys that make use of Play-Doh®.
-Since its “invention,” over 700 million pounds of Play-Doh® have been sold around the world!
+Play-Doh® comes in many bright and bold colors.
+There are also many toys that make use of Play-Doh®.
+Since its invention, people around the world have bought over 700 million pounds of Play-Doh®!